 Furikake Rice Seasoning Recipe using Umaibo Corn Puffs

-This is probably because the Dagashi snack is popular and cheap in Japan, and besides comes in many unique flavors.
+This is probably because the Dagashi is popular and cheap, besides comes in many unique flavors.

-Recommended Furikake Recipe using Umaibo Mentai Flavor
+Furikake Recipe using Umaibo Mentai Flavor

-The recipe was actually introduced on a TV program a few years ago and became a topic of conversation on some Japanese websites.
+The recipe was actually introduced on a TV show a few years ago and became a topic of conversation on some websites.

-Now, let’s get the preparation started.
+Now, let’s proceed to the main subject and get the preparation started.

-If you are interested in this recipe, I recommend coarsely crushing the Umaibo corn puff so that its crispy texture is somewhat left.
+If you are interested in this recipe, I recommend coarsely crushing the Umaibo so that the crispy texture is somewhat left.